Making Tax Digital – HMRC penalties for your clients

 Where can I find out more information?

-You can find all the detail of the consultation outcome Making Tax Digital: sanctions for late submission and late payment on the HMRC website.
+You can find all the details of the consultation outcome Making Tax Digital: sanctions for late submission and late payment on the HMRC website.